baby-tech/babymonitor/README.md

 A tool to allow monitoring of your baby, even at night.
 Based on the NOIR camera and a Raspberry Pi.

+## Doing dev away from a Raspberry Pi

+You can do _some_ development without being on the Raspberry Pi.
+Make sure you have [ImageMagick](http://www.imagemagick.org/) installed and run:

+    npm install
+    node stubs/app.js

 ## Thanks

 http://www.x-com.se/labs/rasberry-pi-image-streamer/